GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/howto-custom-tab-native-apps/index.md

 description: Learn how to open links in either a native app or a Custom Tab.
 ---

-On Android URLs can be handled by native applications.
+On Android, URLs can be handled by native applications.
 If the user has the Twitter app installed and clicks on a link to a tweet, they usually prefer that the Twitter application will be opened instead of the browser.
 When using Custom Tabs, you can support this use case by checking if a native app can handle a link, before opening a Custom Tab.

 ## On Android 11 and above

-Android 11 introduces a new intent flag, [`FLAG_ACTIVITY_REQUIRE_NON_BROWSER`][1], which is the recommended way to try opening a native app, as it doesn't require the app to declare any package manager queries.
+Android 11 introduces a new intent flag, [`Intent.FLAG_ACTIVITY_REQUIRE_NON_BROWSER`][1], which is the recommended way to try opening a native app, as it doesn't require the app to declare any package manager queries.

-The approach is to try to launch an intent and use `FLAG_ACTIVITY_REQUIRE_NON_BROWSER` to ask Android to avoid browsers when launching.
+The approach is to try to launch an intent and use `Intent.FLAG_ACTIVITY_REQUIRE_NON_BROWSER` to ask Android to avoid browsers when launching.
 If a native app that is capable of handling this Intent is not found, an `ActivityNotFoundException` will be thrown.